Text2Grad: Reinforcement Learning from Natural Language Feedback: Experiments

 \subsection{UltraFeedback~\citep{cui2023ultrafeedback}: Open-Domain Question Answering}

-To evaluate \name{} on general-purpose alignment and reasoning, we test it on the UltraFeedback dataset~\citep{cui2023ultrafeedback}, which comprises diverse prompts spanning multiple domains and difficulty levels.
-This task assesses how well models trained with natural language feedback generalize to open-ended questions, factual correctness, and multi-turn coherence.
+To evaluate \name{} on general-purpose alignment, we test it on UltraFeedback~\citep{cui2023ultrafeedback}, a diverse QA benchmark spanning multiple domains and difficulty levels.
+This task assesses generalization to open-ended prompts, factual accuracy, and conversational coherence.